grupotesseract/tesseract-generator/README.md

 # Tesseract Generator
 Generate a template for [InfyOm Laravel Generator/AdminLTE](http://labs.infyom.com/laravelgenerator/) integrated whit front-end project on [Laravel 5.4](https://laravel.com/), using Shell script.

-This come from the necessity to run AdminLTE alongside a front-end project, whitout interfering the AdminLTE style and scripts, creating separated SASS and Javascript files.
+This come from the necessity to run AdminLTE alongside a front-end project, whitout interfering the AdminLTE style and scripts, creating separated SASS and Javascript files for the Home view.

 Build in Shell script, giving the power to call any command we need in the development.